ShubhangiMore0402/Project1-MADE/README.md

 4. **Error Handling**: Implementing checks to manage changing input data and errors during processing.
 5. **Data Loading**: Storing the processed data in a structured format for analysis.

+## Testing
+To ensure the reliability and accuracy of the data pipeline, the following testing strategies were implemented:
+1. **Unit Tests**: Individual functions and components were tested to ensure they work as expected.
+2. **Integration Tests**: The entire data pipeline was tested end-to-end to verify that all steps work together seamlessly.
+3. **Validation Checks**: Various data validation checks were performed to ensure data quality and consistency.
+4. **Error Handling**: Robust error handling mechanisms were put in place to manage and log any issues that arise during data processing.

 ## Analysis
 ### CO2 Emissions per GDP (2013-2016)
 - **Method**: Filtered out countries with values above 300, selected the top 15 countries by CO2 emissions per GDP.